DaniilPavlov/MyProducts/README.md

 # products_control

-App for controlling expirations date of your products
+App for controlling expiration date of your products

 ## Getting Started